prefrontalcortex/DomeTools/README.md

 ## Overview: Dome Viewer

 **Dome Viewer** is a virtual planetarium compatible with Windows, Quest 2, 3 and more.
 It can play back local **video and image files**, receive **NDI streams** with audio and video, or play back local **Spout sources**.

+With Dome Viewer, you can view the output from Dome Creator in realtime, but you can also view any other NDI stream – for example video and audio signals coming from Resolume, Notch or D3.

 The viewer is provided as Quest App download, and as executable for Windows, as well as APK download on SideQuest.
 It can also be modified and compiled from source.

 ![Dome Viewer – Overview](https://github.com/user-attachments/assets/8cda35c8-ea94-4a11-ba40-4bb600c29403)